Career Timeline of Brandon Graham: Major Achievements and Milestones

 July 29, 2010: Signed with the Eagles

-On July 29, 2010, Brandon Graham signed a five-year, $16.90 million contract with the Eagles, including $12.67 million guaranteed.
-He was named a starting defensive end to begin the regular season.
+On July 29, 2010, Brandon Graham signed a five-year, $16.90 million contract with the Philadelphia Eagles, including $12.67 million guaranteed.
+He was named a starting defensive end by head coach Andy Reid.

-On November 28, 2010, Brandon Graham recorded a season-high three solo tackles and made one sack during a 31–26 loss to the Chicago Bears in Week 12.
+On November 28, 2010, Brandon Graham collected a season-high three solo tackles and made one sack during a 31–26 loss at the Chicago Bears in Week 12.

-In 2010, Brandon Graham was drafted by the Philadelphia Eagles in the first round of the NFL draft, being the thirteenth pick overall.
+In 2010, Brandon Graham was drafted by the Philadelphia Eagles in the first round of the NFL draft as the 13th overall pick.

 In 2010, Brandon Graham was named MVP of the Senior Bowl.

-In the 2012 season, Brandon Graham appeared in 16 games, starting in six.
-He recorded 5.5 sacks, 38 total tackles, one pass defended, and two forced fumbles.
+In the 2012 season, Brandon Graham appeared in 16 games and started six.
+He finished the season with 5.5 sacks, 38 total tackles, one pass defended, and two forced fumbles.

 2013: Moved to Linebacker

-In 2013, Brandon Graham transitioned from defensive end to linebacker.
-He finished the 2013 season with three sacks, 20 total tackles, and one forced fumble in 16 games.
+In 2013, Brandon Graham moved from defensive end to linebacker.
+He finished the season with three sacks, 20 total tackles, and one forced fumble in 16 games.

-During the 2014 season, Brandon Graham recorded 5.5 sacks, 47 total tackles, and four forced fumbles in 16 games and one start.
-His four forced fumbles ranked fourth in the NFL.
+In the 2014 season, Brandon Graham finished with 5.5 sacks, 47 total tackles, and four forced fumbles in 16 games and one start.
+His four forced fumbles finished fourth in the NFL.

-After nearly signing with the New York Giants, Brandon Graham signed a 4-year, $26 million contract with the Eagles, including $14 million guaranteed, to remain with the team in 2015.
-He finished the season with 6.5 sacks, 51 total tackles, and one pass defended in 16 games with ten starts.
+In 2015, after almost signing with the New York Giants, Brandon Graham signed a 4-year $26 million contract with $14 million guaranteed with the Eagles to remain with the team.
+He finished the season with 6.5 sacks, 51 total tackles, and one pass defended in 16 games and ten starts.

-During the 2017 NFL season, Brandon Graham led the Super Bowl LII champion Philadelphia Eagles in quarterback sacks with 9.5.
+During the 2017 NFL season, Brandon Graham led the Philadelphia Eagles, the Super Bowl LII champions, in quarterback sacks with 9.5.
 He also had a pivotal strip sack on Tom Brady in the closing minutes of Super Bowl LII.

 On March 1, 2019, Brandon Graham signed a three-year, $40 million contract extension with the Eagles.
-In week 5 of the 2019 season against the New York Jets, Graham sacked Luke Falk three times in the 31–6 win.
 He finished the 2019 season with 8.5 sacks, 50 total tackles (35 solo), and one forced fumble.

 In 2020, Brandon Graham was selected for the Pro Bowl.